Reviewed and fact-checked by Sayantoni Das

 Performance reviews also assist employees and their managers in identifying areas for improvement and career advancement, as well as in developing a strategy for the employee's development through extra training and more responsibility.

-What is a Performance Appraisal: The Methods of Performance Appraisals
+Methods of Performance Appraisals

 Performance appraisals come in many forms.
 Managers and human resources staff responsible for these appraisals need to choose the best methods based on the size of their organization and what sorts of responsibilities the employees fulfill.